-Sensory testing agencies are just like market research companies that conducts offline and online surveys and focus groups on behalf of companies and manufactures.
-But Sensory testing agencies only specialize in conducing food related studies.
+Sensory testing agencies are just like market research companies that conduct offline and online surveys and focus groups on behalf of companies and manufacturers.
+But Sensory testing agencies only specialize in conducting food related studies.

 Here are a few of the major sensory testing companies that conduct food testing related studies for companies and manufacturers: